Xlient/Cosmos/README.md

 Once you have enabled extensions, you should see a listing of automatically-installed "base extensions", and a list of any extensions you have installed yourself.
 Now you are ready to play

+## Contributing 💻
+ if you are interested in fixing issues and contributing directly to the code base, a great way to get started is by checking out our [contributing guidelines](.github/CONTRIBUTING.md) (Still a work in progress) as it outlines how you can contribute to this project.
+Also you're welcome to ask questions in [Github Discussions](https://github.com/Xlient/tq-CSharp/discussions) about levels, objectives and so forth.

+ Keep and eye out for `Help wanted` or `good first issue` labels in the issues tab!
+Or just jump in.

 ## License
 This project is open source under the MIT license.